 - It will run

-- The script should be finished.
-Verify if the files have been successfully migrated.
+After the process has ended, verify if the files have been successfully migrated.
 Once verified, you may now use this data for your TORO Integrate instance.

 Manually Removing Instances